2factorauth/twofactorauth/CONTRIBUTING.md

 useful to read up on the YAML syntax.

-To add a new site, go to the [data files](_data/) and get familiar with how it is setup.
+To add a new site, go to the [data files](_data/) and get familiar with how it is set up.
 There is a section and corresponding file for each Category.
 Site icons are stored in folders corresponding to each of those categories in their own [folder](img/), and must be a 32x32 PNG (alpha optional) or JPG image.